What is Title Insurance?

 - Unreleased mortgages.

 - Impersonation of the true owners of the land by fraudulent persons.

 - Fraud in securing essential signatures.

-Enhanced Policy include:
+An Enhanced Title Insurance Policy may include:

 - Post Policy Forgery and Identity Theft.

 - Building Permit Violations of Previous Owners.